hutli/empire-map/README.md

 Empire LARP Map is just a static website.
 You can host the `www` directory contents with your favourite web server (like `nginx`).
 The website will work but will not contain the correct fonts; please refer to building [Fonts](#Fonts).

 Hosting the website "as-is" will result in you using https://empirelarpmap.com/ as tiling and GeoJSON data server.
-To host these files yourself, you have to build them and change the constants `TILE_SERVER_BASE_URL` and `GEOJSON_DATA_BASE_URL` in `main.js` accordingly.
+To host these files yourself, you have to build them and change the [Constants](#Constants).

 # Building

 ## Docker

-The easiest way to build everything is through docker.
+The easiest way to build everything is through docker, remember to change the [constants](#Constasts)!

 ```bash
 docker-compose up --build
 ```

-This will expose a completely self-hosted the website on port `1457`.
+This will build everything and start an `nginx` docker image hosting it all on port `1457`.

 ⚠️ WARNING: Building does take several hours! ⚠️